How To Monetize Social Media: A Step by Step Guide

 Having a strong social media presence is great, but how valuable is it, if it ultimately brings in no revenue?
-Brands have spent heavily on social media to build a strong online presence; many of them treating social media as just major channel to connect with customers.
+Brands have spent heavily on social media to build a strong online presence; many of them treating social media as just a major channel to connect with customers.
 However, social media is a two-way street and as long as brands add value, they should also capture value in return.
 While many companies have built a strong following on social media, the question remains: How can brands monetize social media communities to get the best out of digital marketing?
 This guide is an attempt to explore answers to the above question.

-In simple terms, monetizing social media refers to the conversion and utilization of social media assets such as consumer base, data, email lists, etc. and turning them into revenue.
+In simple terms, monetizing social media refers to the conversion and utilization of social media assets such as consumer base, data, email lists, etc., and turning them into revenue.
 Thus, the ultimate goal for companies is to figure out how to transition from merely getting eyeballs on their products and services to actually generating revenue by leveraging social media.

 Monetizing Social Media: Why is it important?

 The total number of internet subscribers in Bangladesh has reached 43.419 million at the end of February 2015.
 Out of this, 41.9 million use mobile internet.
 Given the increased popularity of smartphones, people are very active in social media on their mobile phones.
-Communities such as Desperately Seeking – Dhaka and Shakib Al Hasan in Facebook are rich with followers, but they are not monetizing in a scalable system.
+Communities such as Desperately Seeking – Dhaka and Shakib Al Hasan on Facebook are rich with followers, but they are not monetizing in a scalable system.

 Digital marketers must carefully distinguish between consumer interest and intent, focusing on the latter to drive sales.
-Failure to do so will turn the social media marketing investment into a glamorous money hungry sinkhole.
+Failure to do so will turn the social media marketing investment into a glamorous money-hungry sinkhole.
 While it may be difficult to monetize social media, it is not impossible.
 Some companies have done it well.
 With the help of this guide, your brand can do the same in the Bangladeshi market.

 How To Monetize Social Media